agrezende/keepitsafe/README.markdown

 Unlike other applications like KeePass Password Safe and KeePassX, KeepItSafe is a server based approach, so users can access and share passwords from anywhere.

-KeepItSafe uses in-browser cryptography libraries and don´t store keys on server.

 Top Features
 ------------

 * Simplicity and Usability
-  * Web 2.0 front-end
+  * Web 2.0 front-end with Ajax
   * REST based web services
-  * Ajax based interface
   * Easy object model: Keeps and Secrets

 * Productivity